 To learn more, view the Required Immunization and Health History Information.

-Enroll in health insurance.
-As a UNC student, you must have health insurance.
+*Enroll in health insurance.
+As a residential UNC student, you must have health insurance.
 To learn more about student health insurance options, please visit the Campus Health Services website.

 You will be automatically enrolled and billed for the UNC System-Wide Student Health Insurance plan unless you submit a waiver to show that you have an alternate health insurance plan.
 Please visit the Campus Health Services website for information on the waiver process.